HanlinCAI/HanlinCAI.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Mr. Cai is a senior student majoring in **Automation** at Fuzhou University and **Robotics** at Maynooth University.
-Currently, he is working as a research assistant in the Key Laboratory of Industrial Automation Control Technology and Information Processing (**IACTIP Lab**), advised by [Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Chin Hong Wong](https://www.researchgate.net/profile/Chin-Hong-Wong).
-Mr. Cai is actively searching for a PhD position to start in 2025 Fall.
+Currently, Cai is working as a research assistant in the Key Laboratory of Industrial Automation Control Technology and Information Processing (**IACTIP Lab**), advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Chin Hong Wong](https://www.researchgate.net/profile/Chin-Hong-Wong).
+He is actively searching for a PhD position to start in 2025 Fall.
 {style="text-align: justify;"}